trevorwslee/MCE-DumbDisplay/README.md

   * `enableBluetooth` -- set to false so that Bluetooth is not used ; this will leave more memory for your program
   * `enableSerial` -- set to false so that Serial is not used, and you can freely make use of Serial
-- `backgroundColorNum(color: number)` -- set the background color of DumbDisplay with color number
-- `backgroundColor(color: number)` -- set the background color of DumbDisplay with color name like "green", or a hex number (starting with "#")
 - `toColor(r: number, g: number, b: number)` -- turn RGB into color name that you can use, say to set LED color
   * in fact, the "color name" is simply the combine of the 3 RBG numbers -- e.g. R 100, B 0, G 200, will become "100-0-200"
 transparent; 255 being total opaque)